Back in the 90s, children’s demands were basic and games were mild and unaggressive.

 - Recommendation By Friends: We all know that one person in the gang who makes his friends play a game just because it’s a multiplayer game and he/she needs someone in his/her team.
 As simple as it may sound, many people take up a new online game on the recommendation of their friends.

 - The Internet: Many of us have fallen in love with exciting graphics, screenshots and videos of attractive games over the internet.
 They may be of different genres, targetting diverse age groups and mental activity.
 The internet is undeniably a dominant source of such information.

 - Social Conversations: We all have different social circles – at school, college, Facebook, Instagram, Tumblr, etc. Who doesn’t take the advice of a good friend seriously?
 Many people have admitted to playing new games just because of the social buzz about it.

-- Fascinating Graphics: You must be lying as a gamer if you say that brilliant user interfaces and captivating graphics don’t tempt you to try a new game.
+- Fascinating Graphics: You must be lying as an online gamer if you say that brilliant user interfaces and captivating graphics don’t tempt you to try a new online game.
 Many users say that many times, they download some games but delete it soon due to poor graphics or user interface.

 When you see a kid of around 10 years of age with their own smartphone, the first thought is – WHY?

 The next thought is when did the world around us and the society, on the whole, become so uninteresting and unaccepting that kids need to build up their own world in their smartphones.
 Also, one ponders on how do you control what comes in front of your kid on the smartphone.
 How do you plan to give them a tool to play without understanding the merits and demerits of doing that?